Jussi Jääskeläinen: ATK

 On 1 September 2017, 42-year old Jääskeläinen switched clubs and countries, signing for Indian Super League club ATK.
 He made his debut three months later in a goalless draw at Jamshedpur FC.
-On 17 January 2018 he was released after having played as a second choice to Debjit Majumder.
+On 17 January 2018, Jääskeläinen was released after having played as a second choice to Debjit Majumder.
 Later reports clarified he will remain at the club as a coach, but his playing career had ended.